scala/docs.scala-lang/_tour/packages-and-imports.md

-import users.given // import all given from the users package import users.User  // import the class User import users.{User, UserPreferences}  // Only imports selected members import users.{UserPreferences => UPrefs}  // import and rename for convenience
+import users.given // import all given from the users package import users.User  // import the class User import users.{User, UserPreferences}  // Only imports selected members import users.UserPreferences as UPrefs  // import and rename for convenience
 ```
 {% endtab %}
 {% endtabs %}